metomi/rose/sphinx/tutorial/rose/suites.rst

    Throughout the :ref:`Cylc Tutorial` we wrote suites in the ``cylc-run`` directory.
-As Cylc runs suites in the ``cylc-run`` directory the :term:`suite directory` is also the :term:`run directory` i.e. the suite runs in the same directory in which it is written.
+As Cylc runs suites in the ``cylc-run`` directory the :term:`run directory` is also the :term:`run directory` i.e. the suite runs in the same directory in which it is written.

-   With Rose we develop suites in a separate directory to the one in which they run meaning that the :term:`suite directory` is different from the :term:`run directory`.
+   With Rose we develop suites in a separate directory to the one in which they run meaning that the :term:`run directory` is different from the :term:`run directory`.
 This helps keep the suite separate from its output and means that you can safely work on a suite and its resources whilst it is running.